Posted in (or on) Moving Image Source on August 18, 2010. — J.R.

 Perhaps an even bigger problem is the compulsive linearity and artificial continuity of the form itself — the necessity of having something cohesive to impart for the entire length of a feature.
 This suggests, like much else in contemporary film culture, that we’re hampered by clinging to outdated discursive habits that no longer apply with the same validity.
 Compared with theatrical viewings of films, DVD watching tends to be a more fragmented experience, which suggests that a more fragmented form of film commentary might also be appropriate, whether this is in a spoken or printed form — and not in order to be lazy in a different fashion but in order to organize the material differently.
 Even though one could also argue that declining literacy and shortened attention spans have made extended analyses and arguments less desirable, it might make more sense to concede that there are also certain advantages and even gains in aiming for a mosaic approach.

 These thoughts were provoked in part by the recent DVD releases of five Russian classics — two by Lev Kuleshov, Engineer Prite’s Project (1918) and The Great Consoler (1933); two by Sergei Eisenstein, Strike (1925) and October (1927); and Alexander Medvedkin’s Happiness (1934) — on a new label called Academia being distributed by Ruscico (short for Russian Cinema Council).
 According to Ruscico’s website, additional titles by Boris Barnet, Mark Donskoi, Eisenstein, Kuleshov, Yakov Protazanov, and Vsevolod Pudovkin are also in the works.
 Each release is a two-disc PAL set priced at $40, and I’ve so far been able to spend time with three of them: October, Engineer Prite’s Project, and The Great Consoler.
-[2012 postscript: half a dozen titles in this series, including Boris Barnet’s sublime By the Bluest of Seas (1935), are now available from this English web site.]
+[2012 postscript: half a dozen titles in this series, including Boris Barnet’s sublime By the Bluest of Seas (1935), are now available.

 None of these, I hasten to add, has an audio commentary.
 But all three, in an innovative manner that is dubbed “Hyperkino,” provide printed onscreen commentaries with various illustrations (stills, photographs, clippings, and/or film clips), and all these commentaries are on disparate topics — “matters arising,” as the late Raymond Durgnat liked to put it.
 This means, of course, that one can interactively decide which topics to access and in what order.
 Each of the Kuleshov films is given 30 separate topics, while October is accorded no less than 44.